metrumresearchgroup/pkgr/docs/commands/pkgr_clean.md

 ## pkgr clean

-clean up cached information
+Clean cached information

 ### Synopsis

-clean up cached source files and binaries, as well as the saved package database.
+This subcommand is an entry point for cleaning two categories of cached
+data:

+ * source and binary tarballs

+   Use the 'cache' subcommand to remove these.

+ * package databases with information about the packages available from repositories

+   Use the 'pkgdbs' subcommand to remove these.

+To remove cached data for both categories, pass the --all flag.

 ```
 pkgr clean [flags]